ylmzunal/Training-a-DNN/README.md

-# CMPE 591: Deep Learning in Robotics - Hmw 1
+# Deep Learning in Robotics
 ---

 ## 📌 Introduction